Submitted by the Bond & Botes Law Offices - Tuesday, February 5, 2019

 When you’re in a Chapter 13 case, you have a duty to disclose lawsuits to the Court.
 If you don’t do so, then the party you file a case against can use that failure to disclose as a defense against the lawsuit.

-Basically, you can lose the case automatically.
+In some circumstances, failing to disclose a claim can seriously damage or even bar the lawsuit.
 The consequences can mean you may never be able to get reimbursed for medical costs or other injuries you’ve suffered if you don’t communicate with your bankruptcy attorney or the Court.

 4. Tell Your Attorney if You’re Receiving Money from Another Source